-Generally the answer is a NO, unfortunately.
+Generally, the answer is a NO, unfortunately.
 Laptop motherboards cannot be upgraded.
-The simple reason being that the laptop motherboards are not uniform.
+The simple reason is that the laptop motherboards are not uniform.
 They differ drastically in size and power requirements.

-Unlike with desktop motherboards, the laptop motherboards do not have a standard size.
-While laptops from a single brand and from a similar series and generation may have the same motherboard, the subsequent or the newer series often feature a completely different motherboard.
+Unlike desktop motherboards, laptop motherboards do not have a standard size.
+While laptops from a single brand and a similar series and generation may have the same motherboard, the subsequent or the newer series often feature a completely different motherboard.

-In this article, I will look in detail into the question “can you upgrade a laptop motherboard?”
+In this article, I will examine the question, “can you upgrade a laptop motherboard?”

 So Can You Upgrade a Laptop Motherboard?

-- There is a huge issue with availability, it is more viable to upgrade your entire laptop then to look for a motherboard upgrade.
+- There is a massive issue with availability, and it is more viable to upgrade your entire laptop than to look for a motherboard upgrade.

-- All the core components are soldered, you have to think about upgrading those as well – which would end up costing as much as about a new laptop.
+- All the core components are soldered, and you have to consider upgrading those, which would cost as much as a new laptop.